afpineda/cpp-minimal-dependency-injection/README.md

   - The injector should determine if the instance is to be destroyed or not and proceed accordingly.

-To inject an injector (sorry for the redundancy) into a service:
+To provide a custom injector for a service:

 ```c++
    Injector<Service> my_injector